Comonadic Coalgebras and Bousfield Localization: Preservation of Comonadic Coalgebras Under Bousfield Localization

 For the second step, first recall that

 as categories.
 The fibrant replacements $\RC$ and $\RKC$ give the commutative diagram

 in $\lcm$, in which $\ast$ is the terminal object in $\M$.
 The top-right composite is the fibrant replacement of $U \QK X$ in $\lcm$.
-The left vertical map is $U$ applied to the fibrant replacement
+The left vertical morphism is $U$ applied to the fibrant replacement in $\coalgklcm$:

-In the diagram \eqref{comonad-left-step-2}, the right vertical map is a fibration in $\lcm$.
-The map $r$ is a trivial cofibration in $\coalgklcm$, so after applying $U$ the left vertical map in \eqref{comonad-left-step-2} is a trivial cofibration in $\lcm$.
+In the diagram \eqref{comonad-left-step-2}, the right vertical morphism is a fibration in $\lcm$.
+The morphism $r$ is a trivial cofibration in $\coalgklcm$, so after applying $U$ the left vertical morphism in \eqref{comonad-left-step-2} is a trivial cofibration in $\lcm$.
 Therefore, the dotted filler $\beta$ exists in $\lcm$.
-Furthermore, the top horizontal map in \eqref{comonad-left-step-2} is a weak equivalence in $\lcm$.
+Furthermore, the top horizontal morphism in \eqref{comonad-left-step-2} is a weak equivalence in $\lcm$.
 So the $2$-out-of-$3$ property implies that $\beta$ is a weak equivalence in $\lcm$.